 "You amaze me sometimes."
 He said after an eternity, shifting from his position against the fence.
 He placed one hand either side of her knees and leaned close, her breath catching in her throat as his face stopped several inches before hers.
 In the distance, she heard the rumble of thunder.

 "Why is that?"
 She forced herself to ask, tightening her grip on the fence.

 "You are so good at trying to pretend, you almost fool me.
 But I can see what you don't want me to see shining through."

-Her stomach surged when she realised that he wasn't to making any attempt to move away from her, and she was afraid to move.
-The tip of her nose brushed his, and she couldn't be sure whether or not he had moved, or had she?
+Her stomach surged when she realised that he wasn't making any attempt to move away from her.
+She was petrified in place, turned to stone in the grip of his stare.

 And she had always liked to think she had the best of him.
 He didn't visit Yuffie, or at least, not as frequently, nor for as long.
 He was never comfortable around Cid and Barret; they were boisterous enough for everyone.